izgzhen/iris-coq/ProofMode.md

 ----------------------------------

 - `iExFalso` : Ex falso sequitur quod libet.
-- `iDestruct trm as (x1 ... xn) "spat1 ... spatn"` : elimination of existential
+- `iDestruct pm_trm as (x1 ... xn) "spat1 ... spatn"` : elimination of
-  quantifiers using Coq introduction patterns `x1 ... xn` and elimination of object level connectives using the proof mode introduction patterns `ipat1 ... ipatn`.
+  existential quantifiers using Coq introduction patterns `x1 ... xn` and elimination of object level connectives using the proof mode introduction patterns `ipat1 ... ipatn`.
-- `iDestruct trm as %cpat` : elimination of a pure hypothesis using the Coq introduction pattern `cpat`.
+- `iDestruct pm_trm as %cpat` : elimination of a pure hypothesis using the Coq introduction pattern `cpat`.

 Separating logic specific tactics